- The CPA Examination Application is received in the Board office, date stamped and checked for completeness and compliance with Board requirements.

 - The Board provides confirmation in writing when the Candidate passes all four parts of the examination.
 After successful passage of all four parts of the Examination within eighteen month period, if the Exam candidate has met all other requirements for licensure, he/she may utilize the Application for Certification/Licensure from our web site to make application for licensure.

-Changes to Academic Requirement to Qualify for the CPA Examination
+Important Changes to the Academic Requirement to Qualify for the CPA Examination

-Effective July 1, 2016, the number of semester hours needed in Business Law to qualify for the CPA Examination is now 3 instead of 6.
+Effective July 1, 2016, the number of semester hours required in Business Law to qualify for the CPA Examination is now 3 instead of 6.
+Additionally, 30 semester hours are now required in accounting courses instead of the previous 27-hour requirement.

-Effective July 1, 2018, the number of semester hours needed in Taxataion to qualify for the CPA Examination will be 6 instead of 3.
+Effective July 1, 2018, the number of semester hours needed in Taxation to qualify for the CPA Examination will be 6 instead of 3.

 Last changed: September 22, 2016